ned1313/Deep-Dive-Terraform/README.md

 ## MONEY!!!

 A gentle reminder about cost.
 The course will have you creating resources in AWS.
 Some of the resources are not going to be 100% free.
 In most cases I have tried to use the [Free-tier](https://aws.amazon.com/free/) when possible, but in some cases I have elected to use a larger size EC2 instance to demonstrate the possibilities with multiple environments.
+Additionally, the NAT gateways in the networking sections are not free!
+They can run about $40 a piece for the month.

 When you complete an exercise in the course, be sure to tear down the infrastructure.
 Each exercise file ends with `terraform destroy`.
 Just run that command and approve the destruction to remove all resources from AWS.
+You should remove infrastructure in the reverse order that it was deployed.
+Destroy folder `5-applications`, then `4-networking`, then `2-lambda`.
+You get the idea.

+### Module 5

+A special note about module 5.
+The process has you deploy resources using Jenkins.
+In order to destroy the infrastructure, kick off a build and select *Cancel* during the approval stage.
+Cancelling the process with trigger a destruction of the environment.
+Don't use this process in real life, you'll end up with some very unhappy Ops folks.

 ## Certification

-HashiCorp will be releasing the *Terraform Certified Associate* certification in the near future - depending on when you're reading this it might already be out.
+HashiCorp has released the *Terraform Certified Associate* certification.
 You might be wondering if this course fully prepares you for the cert.  **It does not.**  Taking this course along with the [Terraform - Getting Started]((https://app.pluralsight.com/library/courses/terraform-getting-started) course on Pluralsight will meet most of the learning objectives for the certification, but there is no substitute for running the software on your own and hacking away.

-I am working on a certification guide with two other authors, and I will provide a link once that is ready.
+I have coauthored a certification guide which you can find on [Leanpub](https://leanpub.com/terraform-certified/).
 This is an unofficial guide, but I believe in concert with the Pluralsight courses you will be in a good position to sit the exam.

 ## Conclusion